 Sequence Matters: The Best Way To Add Context To Your Events

 Events are a fundamental building block in journeys, so it is not surprising that organizations feel a sense of accomplishment when they arrange their data capture to turn most everything into an event.
-There is reasonable analysis that can be done on events.
+There is reasonable analysis that can be done on customer journey events.
 If there is a limited number of choices, you can take unordered events—peanut butter in a shopping cart—to make a prediction—the customer will probably want jelly.
 Companies like events because they are narrow and feel solvable, like improving a particular customer touchpoint.
 Individuals whose bonus compensation is tied to specific, narrow results also like events for that reason: it looks like you changed something important.

 But business problems are more complex, and the value in journeys is to shed light on the nuance and complexity that events alone miss.
 Consider this tale of two sequences:

 - A customer opens an account, an agent coaches them on use of the mobile platform, the customer tries what they learned, and a positive CSAT is returned.

 - The customer opens an account, struggles to get the mobile platform to perform according to expectations, calls an agent to accomplish their goal, then gives a negative CSAT.